carlmontanari/scrapli/docs/api_docs/driver/network/async_driver.md

                 the duration of the operation, value is reset to initial value after operation is completed.
 Note that this is the timeout value PER COMMAND sent, not for the total of the commands being sent!
+            interaction_complete_patterns: list of patterns, that if seen, indicate the interactive "session" has ended and we should exit the interactive session.

         Returns:
             Response: scrapli Response object